apache/storm-site/_posts/2013-12-08-storm090-released.md

 Log Viewer UI
 -------------
-Storm now includes a helpful new feature for debugging and monitoring topologies: The `logviewer` daemon.
+Apache Storm now includes a helpful new feature for debugging and monitoring topologies: The `logviewer` daemon.

-In earlier versions of Storm, viewing worker logs involved determining a worker's location (host/port), typically through Storm UI, then `ssh`ing to that host and `tail`ing the corresponding worker log file.
+In earlier versions of Apache Storm, viewing worker logs involved determining a worker's location (host/port), typically through Apache Storm UI, then `ssh`ing to that host and `tail`ing the corresponding worker log file.
 With the new log viewer.
-You can now easily access a specific worker's log in a web browser by clicking on a worker's port number right from Storm UI.
+You can now easily access a specific worker's log in a web browser by clicking on a worker's port number right from Apache Storm UI.

-The `logviewer` daemon runs as a separate process on Storm supervisor nodes.
+The `logviewer` daemon runs as a separate process on Apache Storm supervisor nodes.
 To enable the `logviewer` run the following command (under supervision) on your cluster's supervisor nodes:

 ```
 $ storm logviewer